Divo-Lee/PBGoF/README.md

 Hongxiang Li and Tsung Fei Khang

-PBGoF: A R package provides goodness-of-fit tests for the skew-normal distribution with estimated parameters.
+PBGoF: R package provides goodness-of-fit tests for the skew-normal distribution with estimated parameters.
 Implements Kolmogorov-Smirnov and Cramer-von Mises tests using parametric bootstrap or precomputed simulation quantiles, together with robust parameter estimation procedures.